misken/c19/README.md

 # Resources for COVID-19 hospital impact modelling

-This repo is just a place store some notes and code related to c19 hospital impact modeling.
+This repo is just a place to store some notes, code and other resources related to c19 hospital impact modeling work I'm doing.
 Some of the work is based on the amazing CHIME
 project:

 * [Online hospital impact simulator](https://penn-chime.phl.io/)